Second Alzheimer’s drug, donanemab, succeeds in Phase 3 trial

 The announcement makes this the second drug to show positive results in the last six months.

 According to Lilly’s press release, the trial showed that participants who took donanemab had a slower rate of decline in memory and thinking skills, compared to people who did not receive the drug.
-However, it also caused serious side effects for some participants.

 As with other drugs that have emerged recently, donanemab works by removing build-up of a protein called amyloid – a hallmark of Alzheimer’s – from the brain.